r1cksec/cheatsheets/theorie/recon-methodology.md

 The list of domains resulting from this procedure must then be sorted and classified.

 Often websites can be assigned to a specific company based on the copyright.
-Once you have a long list of possible root domains, you can sort and classify them according to their copyrights.
+In this way a long list of root domains can be sorted and classified accordingly.
 Again this process can be automated using the tool `get-copyright` (see https://github.com/r1cksec/autorec/blob/master/scripts/get-copyright):

 ```